 - Terminates from UnitedHealthcare, other than for cause or disciplinary action.

-- Agrees, in writing, to be subject to the same contractual terms and conditions as network care providers, including, but not limited to: credentialing, facility privileging, utilization review, peer review and quality assurance requirements.
+- Agrees, in writing, to be subject to the same contractual terms and conditions as network care providers.
+This includes credentialing, facility privileging, utilization review, peer review and quality assurance requirements.

-- Agrees, in writing, to compensation rates and methods of payment similar to those used by UnitedHealthcare and current network care providers providing similar services, who are not capitated and who are practicing in the same or a similar geographic area.
+- Agrees, in writing, to compensation rates and methods of payment similar to those we use and current local network care providers providing similar services who are not capitated.

 A member must be undergoing an active course of treatment to be considered for continuity of care.

-For any service which requires a prior authorization from UnitedHealthcare, the admitting care provider initiates an authorization request by fax or online at least three business days prior to the scheduled date of service.
+For any service that requires a prior authorization, the admitting care provider initiates an authorization request online at least three business days prior to the scheduled date of service.

-- You must complete and submit the appropriate prior authorization request forms.
-Incomplete forms are not accepted.
+- When required by the state, you must complete and submit the appropriate prior authorization request forms.
+We do not accept incomplete or incorrect forms, or submissions with incomplete medical records.
 You may find the list of forms on UHCprovider.com/priorauth.

 - Our Medical Management team documents the information, responds to the authorization request, and provides a decision within the required regulatory timeframes.
 If approved, we issue an authorization number.
 If denied, we forward the reason for denial to you and the member.

-- In the case of a denial, you have an opportunity to speak with a medical director to discuss the case.
+- In the case of a denial, you may speak with a medical director to discuss the case.

-- The authorized care provider delivers care to the member.
-They should share documentation of the recommended treatment with the member’s PCP.
+- The authorized care provider who delivers care to the member should share documentation of the recommended treatment with the member’s PCP.

 The authorized care provider submits a claim with the authorization number in the usual manner to the appropriate address.

-If you are a network provider for a delegated medical group/IPA, then you must follow the delegate’s protocols.
+If you are a network care provider for a delegated medical group/IPA, follow the delegate’s protocols.
 Delegates may use their own systems and forms.
 They must meet the same regulatory and accreditation requirements as UnitedHealthcare.

-The facility must tell us of an emergency admission of our member within 24 hours of admission, or as soon as the member’s condition has stabilized.
-The Medical Management Department can receive admission notifications 24 hours/day, seven days/week at:
+Tell us of a member’s emergency admission within 24 hours of admission, or as soon as the member’s condition has stabilized.
+The Medical Management Department receives admission notifications 24 hours a day, seven days a week at: